 Avalanche is an open-source platform for launching decentralized applications and enterprise blockchain deployments in one interoperable, highly scalable ecosystem.
-Avalanche is the first smart contracts platform that processes 4,500+ transactions/second and instantly confirms transactions.
+Avalanche is the first decentralized smart contracts platform built for the scale of global finance, with near-instant transaction finality.
 Ethereum developers can quickly build on Avalanche as Solidity works out-of-the-box.

 AVAX is the native token of Avalanche.
 It’s a hard-capped, scarce asset that is used to pay for fees, secure the platform through staking, and provide a basic unit of account between the multiple subnets created on Avalanche.

 Protocols in the Avalanche family operate through repeated sub-sampled voting.
 When a validator is determining whether a transaction should be accepted or rejected, it asks a small, random subset of validators whether they think the transaction should be accepted or rejected.
 If the queried validator thinks the transaction is invalid, has already rejected the transaction, or prefers a conflicting transaction, it replies that it thinks the transaction should be rejected.
 Otherwise, it replies that it thinks the transaction should be accepted.

 If a sufficiently large portion (alpha ) of the validators sampled reply that they think the transaction should be accepted, the validator prefers to accept the transaction.
 That is, when it is queried about the transaction in the future, it will reply that it thinks the transaction should be accepted.
 Similarly, the validator will prefer to reject the transaction if a sufficiently large portion of the validators replies that they think the transaction should be rejected.

 The validator repeats this sampling process until alpha of the validators queried reply the same way (accept or reject) for beta consecutive rounds.